 In addition to a majority of self-reported consistent condom users among sexually active men with casual partners, Australia now has an estimated 17,000+ people using PrEP.
 Opting in to a PrEP program involves checking in with a GP at least once every three months for comprehensive STI testing; and treatment, if required.
 Choosing to use PrEP is a great way to prevent HIV acquisition, facilitate frequent STI testing and reduce the opportunity to transmit STIs.

 Although PrEP users are an important part of the solution for preventing and managing both HIV and STIs, they’re not the complete solution.
-People living with HIV who maintain an undetectable viral load for six months or more do not sexually transmit the virus.
+People living with HIV who maintain an undetectable viral load do not sexually transmit the virus.
 And according to The Annual Report of Trends in Behaviour 2017, men living with HIV are more likely to go for comprehensive STI testing than most of their HIV negative counterparts, partly due to their regular engagement with healthcare professionals.

 No matter what choices any of us make, what really makes a difference is taking some form of action to prevent and manage STIs.
 Regardless of how anyone helps to prevent them, testing at least twice a year is recommended for anyone who’s sexually active, or at least four times a year for those who have a few different sexual partners or don’t always use condoms.